-Use App Store Connect to set up separate and equivalent auto-renewable subscriptions for each app included in the multi-app subscription so that users can subscribe from any app.
-To avoid users paying multiple times for the same offering, make sure to verify that they are active subscribers before showing any subscription options.
-For details on how to determine whether a subscription is currently active, see Using Receipts.
+Use App Store Connect to set up separate and equivalent auto-renewable subscriptions for each app included in the multiapp subscription so that people can subscribe from any app.
+To help people avoid paying multiple times for the same offering, make sure to verify that they’re active subscribers before showing any subscription options.
+View details on determining if a subscription is active.

 You can also create an app bundle to group multiple subscription apps into a single download at a reduced price.
 App bundles can include up to 10 of your iOS apps or up to 10 of your macOS apps.

-By allowing users to try your subscription at the moment they’re most interested in its value, you increase the likelihood that they will subscribe.
+By allowing people to try your subscription at the moment they’re most interested in its value, you increase the likelihood that they’ll subscribe.
 There are several ways you can provide a preview of the subscription experience.

 Present subscription benefits during onboarding.
-By highlighting the value of your subscription when users first launch your app, you can educate them on how the app works and help them understand what they will gain from subscribing.
+By highlighting the value of your subscription when people first launch your app, you can educate them on how the app works and help them understand what they’ll gain from subscribing.
 Keep onboarding brief, engaging, and focused on the features your audience cares about, such as the ability to access the subscription across multiple device types.
-Include a succinct call to action and clear subscription terms.
+Provide a succinct call to action and clear subscription terms.

 Offer a metered paywall.
-A metered paywall allows users to access a finite amount of content for a specified duration before needing to make a purchase — for example, viewing 10 full articles per month for free in a news app.
-This gives users the opportunity to immediately start sampling your subscription experience, while encouraging engaged users to subscribe.
+A metered paywall allows access to a finite amount of content for a specified duration before needing to make a purchase — for example, viewing 10 full articles per month for free in a news app.
+This gives people the opportunity to immediately start sampling your subscription experience, while encouraging them to subscribe.

 - Subscription name and duration, and the content or services provided during the subscription period